 Yeah.
 I'm trying to work.
-I try and do maths in my head now, but, yeah, I think that's about right.
-So we met then and, you know, met up quite frequently to have lunch and talk about how we're getting on and our various jobs and see how things are going.
+I try and hack, do maths in my head now, but, yeah, I think that's about right.
+So we met then and, you know, mess up quite frequently to have lunch and talk about how we're getting on and our various jobs and see how things are going.
 And then actually, in 2008, I bought a house and, Sam needed somewhere to live.

-So he said to me, I'll move in with you, but there's only one, one part of this deal which you need to keep to, which is that you can't get married for a year because he'd lived with three people previously who had got married in quick succession, so he'd had to be he was kicked out of the house.
+So he said to me, I'll move in with you, but there's only 1 or 1 part of this deal which you need to keep to, which is that you can't get married for a year because he'd lived with three people previously who'd got married in quick succession.
+So he'd had to be he was kicked out of the house.

 And so I did stick to that was one year before I got married.
 And, and so, we live together.
-And then in 2009, as Sam said, come and meet the partners, his partners at courting, where he was one of the founding partners to talk about potentially working that because there was things going on in the future sounded quite exciting.
+And then in 2009, as Sam said, come and meet the partners, his partners at courting, where he was one of the founding partners, to talk about potentially working that because there was things going on in the future sounded quite exciting.

 And so, yeah, I met with them, started working there.
-We had a little bit of time there courting, and I got married to just a few couple of weeks after starting at courting, actually in 2009.
-And that's when Sam moved out of the house, which is quite nice.
-We had two weeks of working and living together quite internally.
+We had a little bit of time there courting.
+I got married to just a few couple of weeks after starting at courting, actually in 2009, and that's when Sam moved out of the house, which is quite nice.
+We had two weeks of working and living together, quite intense.
 It's quite intense.

 Yeah, definitely.
 And it showed up.
-He was working harder as well because if we didn't go home at the same time and it was obvious someone was still stuck in the office.
+He was working harder as well because if we didn't go home at the same time, then it was obvious someone was still stuck in the office.
 So yeah, Sam and I worked there together.
-We helped set up part of that business which called for partnership, founded by Basil Tamari to and one of the founders of eBay who the seed funder of it.
+We helped set up part of that business which called for partnership, founded by Basil Tamari to some, one of the founders of eBay.